MicrosoftDocs/security/zero-trust/deploy/identity.md

 #### Manage entitlement

-With applications centrally authenticating and driven from Azure AD, you can now streamline your access request, approval, and recertification process to make sure that the right people have the right access and that you have a trail of why users in your organization have the access they have.
+With applications centrally authenticating and driven from Microsoft Entra ID, you can now streamline your access request, approval, and recertification process to make sure that the right people have the right access and that you have a trail of why users in your organization have the access they have.

 Follow these steps: